 RFP response RACI matrix example

 Let’s see it in action.
 In this example, a software company is responding to an RFP.
 The proposal is being managed by a dedicated proposal manager.
-The client relationship is owned by the account executive.
+An account executive owns the client relationship.
 The CISO must contribute proposal content.
-The legal team must have visibility to the project.
+To protect the business, the legal team must have visibility to the project.
 And finally, business operations must be aware of how the project contributes to business goals.

 Note that every task has at least one A and one R, but not every role is involved in every step.

 Creating the RACI matrix isn’t complicated, but it can help to start from a template.
 Here’s an RFP RACI matrix template you can download.